ArafatRama/FCM_Thesis/README.md

 This repository contains the R code and supporting data used for the mortality modelling, forecasting, and longevity bond pricing work in the thesis.

 The main analysis is in `code/00setup.r`.
-The smaller `code/thesis plota.r` script creates several standalone figures used in the thesis.
+The smaller `code/thesis_plots.r` script creates several standalone figures used in the thesis.
 Package versions are recorded in `code/renv.lock`.

 ## Requirements